magnetoid/mautic-connector/README.md

-# mautic-connector
+# Mautic Connector
-Very Simple Mautic to WooCommerce connector
+## Very Simple Mautic to WooCommerce connector

 Simple WooCommerce to Mautic integration plugin that transfers comprehensive data between the two platforms.
 Here's what the plugin does:
 Key Features: